ngntrgduc/Dictionary-Look-Up/README.md

 - [ ] Make a GIF to demo how it works.
 - [ ] Add warning when inputting too many characters.
 Open too many tabs at once can cause lag on the user's device
     - [ ]  limit to 5 words?
 If it exceeds this limit, add a delay
+- [ ] Handle Vietnamese input, auto convert it to

 ### Done
 - [x] Search multiple words at once, using separator (`,`) ~~(user-defined)~~ (keep the extension simple)